Fueling Your Growth with Accurate Data and Smart Data Management

 Understanding Your Data Sources

 Where does your data come from?
 If you collected customer data from a form or communications, then that is automatically under your ownership.
-If you purchased your list from a third party, you have licensed ownership of that database.
-Licensed ownership has parameters about how long the list is yours and how you can use it.
-For example, can you use the list more than once or has it only been permitted for single use?
+If the data has been provided by a third party, you have licensed ownership.
+Licensed ownership has parameters about how much data is yours and how you can use it.
+For example, can you use the data more than once or has it only been permitted for single use?

 When it comes to third party data, be sure to verify the quality of the data.
 Not all data is created equal.